awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 {FEDCBA21-6543-0987-0987-EF3214567892} 6/19/2019 11:24:19 AM
 ```

-## Deleting Shadow Copies<a name="remove-fsxshadow-copies"></a>
+## Deleting shadow copies<a name="remove-fsxshadow-copies"></a>

  You can delete one or more existing shadow copies on your file system using the `Remove-FsxShadowCopies` command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 Specify which shadow copies to delete by using one of the following required options:
 +  `-Oldest` deletes the oldest shadow copy